 - Earn whilst you learn.
 Qualify as a nutrition and lifestyle coach after completing the prerequisite course and work as you complete your studies

-- Apply for direct entry onto the MSc/PG Dip/PG Cert in Personalised Nutrition taught at CNELM (Wokingham, UK) upon graduation.
-This course is validated by Middlesex University for attendance, part attendance or 100% distance learning
+- Apply to enrol onto the MSc or PG Diploma in Personalised Nutrition taught at CNELM (Wokingham, UK) upon graduation.
+This course is validated by Middlesex University as a 100% distance learning course.

 - Try us for free!
 Sign up for a free trial to experience our study material